lk9988/hw4_Code_Quiz/README.md

 - using Interval for timer
 - setting Object as var and retrive value
-- compare if retrived value is match with user selection
+- compare if retrived value matches with user selection
 - using localstorage to store and render

 ## Acceptance Criteria